LaunchPadLab/onboard-me/react/basics.md

 )
 ```

 This is called `JSX`.
-Simply put `JSX` is sytax extension to Javascript which helps describe what our UI should look like and render React elements.
+Simply put `JSX` is sytax extension to JavaScript which helps describe what our UI should look like and render React elements.

 The example above is describing a `h1` element, with some text of "Hello World!".
 In our browser, this will produce a `h1` element which wraps the text specified.